tacohitbox/nineis.gay/README.md

 # nineis.gay
-Website for a friend, again :p
+A single-page website for a friend, again :p